PraiseUadiale/mini-compiler/README.md

 # ToPython Compiler
 This is a small compiler built using Antlr that translates source code written in a source language to a destination language.

 The compiler takes the source code as input, translates to Python and executes the translated code.
 The compiler is built using Antlr and Java.

+### Features

+- Translates source code written in a source language to a destination language.
+See Input folder in this repo.
+- Produces a parse tree for the source code.
+- Executes the translated code.

 ### Requirements